MedPath

 Study Design: A multicenter, stepped-wedge cluster randomized trial.

-Intervention: Neonates will be kept close to the mother with the cord intact.
-When in need of ventilatory support, the neonatal team will give respiratory support with sustained cord circulation, following neonatal cardiopulmonary resuscitation (CPR) guidelines.
+Intervention: Resuscitation with intact cord circulation during 3-5 minutes.
+When in need of respiratory support, the neonate will be kept close to the mother with the cord intact and the placenta attached to the uterine wall.
+The pediatric team will give respiratory support with sustained cord circulation, following Swedish neonatal CPR guidelines.
 Cord clamping will be performed after respiration has been established and at the earliest after three minutes.
+Cord clamping will be performed at the latest at 5 minutes.

 Study Duration 2025-2028